The Way America Is At The Moment I Realized I Needed To Say Some Things

 While I've released a few side projects on vinyl, I liked the thought of having at least ONE album on vinyl.
 I did my last album on tape.
 There's a certain nostalgia to it.
 Hell, I don't even have a turntable set up and needed to listen to the test pressings at a local record store.
 I think there's definitely a collectible aspect to vinyl, as it's a limited run and I doubt I'll repress them but I also grew up with vinyl around so it's pretty cool having it to look at.
 I'm personally not big on physical media.
 I have too much crap to begin with but it was fun releasing it in that form and it sounded great.

-I noticed you already self-released 2 (digital) albums with remixes from the “American Carrion” album.
+I also noticed you already self-released 2 (digital) albums with remixes from the “American Carrion” album.
 You clearly like to see your songs being remixed but what makes it that exciting and do you have some favourite Caustic-remixes?

 “Dead Meat Volumes 1” and “2” were originally meant to be one release.
 I typically ask a lot of artists I admire to remix my stuff and, typically, a certain percentage don't finish in time or something else comes up, so I end up asking a lot more people than I think will come through for me.
 In this case all but one person was able to finish their remix, so instead of releasing a huge digital album I opted to split it in two to ensure none of the remixes were buried if they were among like 20 other remixes.
 Also, since I released “American Carrion” at the stroke of midnight on New Year's Eve it gave the album a little more publicity since it's been out almost 10 months already.